BillionOysterProject/Digital-Platform/CONTRIBUTING.md

 ```

-Someone from BOP will get back to you within a week with feedback on your issue.
+Someone from BOP will get back to you within a week with feedback on your issue!

 ## Making Changes